The Arc-Floer conjecture for plane curves: Comparing (co)homologies

-\begin{remark} The isomorphism of Theorem \ref{main-result} is not canonical because it involves the isomorphism of a vector space with its dual, but more importantly because we used a spectral sequence to compute the Floer homology, so we can only know the associated graded of $\HF_\bullet(\varphi^m, +)$, and in particular the dimension of the vector space at each degree. \end{remark}
+\begin{remark} The isomorphism of Theorem \ref{main-result} is not canonical because it involves the isomorphism of a vector space with its dual, but also because we used a spectral sequence to compute the Floer homology, so we can only know the associated graded of $\HF_\bullet(\varphi^m, +)$, and in particular the dimension of the vector space at each degree.
+However, there is a work in progress by M. McLean in which a canonical isomorphism is proposed, see the slides of his talk in: \url{https://www.math.stonybrook.edu/~markmclean/talks/FloerArcTalk.pdf}. \end{remark}